 The probable progression.

 These clashing opinions that slowly unite into an elevated, empathic action are positive social phenomena.
-It will ultimately help those of us who are dealing with the local conditions where the crisis is really taking place; retirement and nursing homes, the hospitals and the crisis centres now all suffering from material and personnel shortages.
+It will ultimately help those of us who are dealing with the local conditions where the crisis is really taking place; retirement and nursing homes, hospitals, and crisis centers are now all suffering from material and personnel shortages.
 Hopefully, a joint effort will be made to ensure that staff and materials are always quickly available at first aid stations so that never again a relatively small group of people are overtaxed as is the case now.
-Furthermore, we will learn to formulate information in such a way as to make comprehensible for everyone why a temporary inconvenience that seems locally useless can make a huge contribution on a large scale.
+Furthermore, we will learn to formulate information in such a way as to make it comprehensible for everyone why a temporary inconvenience that seems locally useless can make a huge contribution on a large scale.

 A serious challenge remains in the near future.